Tag: community

 Daniel truly embodies the Christ-like characteristics of unselfish ambition looking to the benefits of Darius and the Median empire.
 His character was so resolute that even his adversaries recognized it.

 Daniel became a true and devout servant of the empire, even going so far as to submit to being setup.
-Daniel maintained his and his faithful witness, despite the efforts of those around him.
+Daniel maintained his integrity and his faithful witness, despite the efforts of those around him.

-While perhaps only for a brief time, Darius honored Daniel’s faith and the God Daniel served.
+While perhaps only for a brief time, Darius honored Daniel’s and the God Daniel served.
 All this building up to even a greater witness.

 Imagine that.
 Being quiet, gentle, unassuming, and working for the benefit of others was Daniel’s greatest witness.

 These same characteristics apply to Jesus.
-As noted, Jesus being God to serve the created.
+As noted, Jesus set aside being God to serve the created.
 While not literally exiled from Heaven (unlike others), Jesus was in exile.
 Jesus was now in one with the created.

-Jesus surrendered in grace and mercy to a system and peoples (Jews and Romans) that unjustly crucified him.
+Jesus surrendered in grace and to a system and peoples (Jews and Romans) that unjustly crucified him.
 Jesus did it for all people.
 He was looking out for everyone else’s interests.

 ※What does Paul’s ending words in this passage tell you about Paul’s heart? ※